Skip to contents

 vpcResultsUI(observed = obs_data, simulated = sim_data)

-Tagging VPC and Downloading Script
+Tagging VPC and downloading script

-The below images demonstrate how to tag a plot and download the R script to reproduce.
+The images below demonstrate how to tag a plot and download the R script to reproduce.

-From the “Inputs” container, select the columns in the data to use for the x and y variables e.g., Time and DV.
+From the “Inputs” container, select the columns in the data to use for the x and y variables (e.g., Time and DV).

 Next, navigate to the “Controls” container and select from either binning or binless methods, then click “Plot”.